 Reinwardt Memorial Lecture

 Since 2008, Reinwardt Academy annually commemorates the birthday of its namesake, Caspar Reinwardt, with a public lecture held by distinguished scholars in the field of the academy’s disciplines.
 Caspar Georg Carl Reinwardt (1773-1854) was a botanist, founder and director of botanic gardens.
 An early receiver of honorary doctorates in philosophy and medicine, he later became professor of natural philosophy at the University of Leiden.
 During his stay in former Dutch Indonesia he extensively collected.
 After his return to the Netherlands, the collections were taken in by Dutch museums.
 Previous speakers at the Reinwardt Memorial Lecture included Ad de Jong, Lynne Teather, Rob van der Laarse, Laurajane Smith, Michael Shanks, Birgit Donker, Kavita Singh, Marcos Buser and Margriet Schavemaker.
-The texts of their addresses are published on www.reinwardtacademie.nl.
+The lectures are published on the page Publications.